Tips for First Timers at TOC

 If you are new to TOC this year, we'd like to welcome you and offer you a few tips to help you get the most out of your time at the conference.
 If any TOC veterans have some additional suggestions, please leave a comment below.

 - Join and use the Attendee Directory.
-The attendee directory, which will be available mid-January, was created to help connect attendees with one another.
-Make sure you create your profile (including your bio) and put a picture up so others can recognize you in person.
+The attendee directory, which will be available approximately a month prior to the event, was created to help connect attendees with one another.
+Make sure you create your profile (including your bio) and put a picture up so others can recognize you in-person.
 Then you can search through the list of attendees and create a list of people you would like to meet.

 - Participate in the hallway track.
 One of the best parts of TOC is the groups of people in the hallways having conversations with one another—think of them as informal networking sessions.
 You will get a lot more out of the conference if you start conversations with people outside of the session rooms.
 Don't be shy!
 Take advantage of the opportunity to find out what others are doing, what challenges they face, and what successes they've had in their organizations.
 Introduce yourself whenever possible and make it a point to chat with others.

 - Bring plenty of business cards.
 You'll be meeting a lot of people and handing out your business cards is an easy way for others to get your contact information.

 - Attend all the networking events.
 They give you the opportunity to mingle in a more informal setting.
 See the list of TOC events »

 - Chat with others at your lunch table.
 Ask them which sessions they plan to go to or which sessions they've liked the best so far.
 If you missed one of the sessions everyone seemed to like, leave a comment on that session's page on the TOC website and ask the speaker to please post their slides/presentation files.